21st August 2018

 We are a national firm and have a national team of Fraud defence specialists.
 Our solicitors provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield, Wellingborough and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, London Fleet Street, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Sheffield and Worcester.

 - Andrew Brammer — Head of Regulatory

 - Sundeep Soor — Head of Tax & Fraud

 - Richard Cornthwaite — Head of White Collar Crime (London)

 - Meet the Team

 You can always call us on 0808 168 5550 or email email@example.com

 - Business Defence